Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 title: Develop Digital Workspace
 ---

 This development section uses the following prerequisites:

 # Prerequisites and requirements

 To ensure you have the correct environment configured, make sure that the following software is installed on your system:

 * Alfresco Content Services Community or Enterprise edition.
-Verify it is working correctly, by going to `http://localhost:8080/share`.
+Verify it is working correctly, by going to `http://localhost:8080/alfresco`.
-* The latest Long-Term Support (LTS) version of NodeJs.
+* The latest **14** version of NodeJs.

 # Cloning and launching the front-end application